bukalapak/snowboard/README.md

 $ snowboard json API.apib
 ```

-## List Available Routes
+## List Routes

-If you need to list all available routes for current API blueprints you can do:
+If you need to list all available routes for current API blueprints, you can do:

 ```
 $ snowboard list API.apib ANOTHER.apib